My Tour

 Saturday Katmhandu (1,350 m)

 By mid afternoon after a surprisingly quick whiz through passport control and bag pick-up, we were met at Tribhuvan International Airport by our enthusiastic, smiling tour guide Ajay Pant.
-Ushered into the bustling world outside we encountered a policeman who blew his whistle with such enthusiasm and for no apparent reason that we presumed he would be refereeing our match tomorrow.
+Ushered into the bustling world outside we encountered a policeman who blew his whistle with such enthusiasm and for no apparent reason that we presumed he would be refereeing our match tomorrow in the same manner.

 Ajay Pant Ajay Pant - our guide